iliapopov17/NGS-Handbook/docs/V. 16S_amplicon_analysis/05_02_Crohns_disease.md

 # **Crohn's disease**
->This folder contains a training data for 16S amplicon analysis and an example of analysis.
+>This chapter contains a training data for 16S amplicon analysis and an example of analysis.

 ## **Introduction**